Art + Design Prospective Students

 The Museum Experience Program encourages and provides art majors with the opportunity to encounter visual art of both historical and contemporary significance.
 The Department of Art + Design conducts two charter bus trips each semester to a museum or gallery in a neighboring major city.

-The McKinney and Knauer Galleries provide a range of international, national and regional exhibitions.
+The John H Baker and Knauer Galleries provide a range of international, national and regional exhibitions.
 The galleries are an educational resource for students and faculty.
 The Department of Art + Design will host an average of 15 exhibitions a year including alumni and current student shows.
 Many of the exhibiting artists also give gallery talks and demonstrations.

 Graphic Design Interns work with professional designers in print and interactive design at design, advertising or media firms.
 Recent placements have included: The Vanguard Group, QVC, Gecko Group, 20/10 Solutions, Johnston Duffy, Philadelphia Style magazine, Durkan Group, and Anthropologie.
 Students consult with their advisor and review the various department listings.